-(b) Credit risk (Continued)
+Credit risk (Continued)

 The Group has credit policy to monitor the level of credit risk in relation to customers.
 In general, the credit record and credit period for each customer or debtor are regularly assessed based on the customer's or debtor's financial condition, their credit records and other factors such as current market condition.
 The Group applies the simplified approach to providing for expected credit losses prescribed by HKFRS 9, which permits the use of the lifetime expected loss provision for all trade receivables and contract assets from third parties.
-The Group overall considers the shared credit loss.
+The Group overall considers the shared credit risk characteristic and the days past due of the trade receivables and contract assets to measure the expected credit loss.
 Management, considered among other factors including forward looking information, analysed historical payment pattern and concluded that the expected loss rate of trade receivables and contract assets are assessed to be less than 1% for the year ended 31 March 2020 (2019: less than 1%).
 The loss allowance provision for these balances was close to zero during the year ended 31 March 2020 (2019: same).